Thanh Le: Legacy Fighting Alliance and Dana White's Contender Series

-Le faced Bobby Moffett for the Interim LFA Featherweight Championship on January 19, 2018 at LFA 31.
+Le faced Bobby Moffett for the Interim LFA Featherweight Championship on January 19, 2018, at LFA 31.
 He won the fight via TKO in the second round to earn the title.

-Le fought in a unification bout for the LFA Featherweight Championship against Kevin Aguilar on May 25, 2018 at LFA 40.
+Le fought in a unification bout for the LFA Featherweight Championship against Kevin Aguilar on May 25, 2018, at LFA 40.
 He lost the fight via knockout in the first round.

 ONE Championship

-Le made his promotional debut against Yusup Saadulaev on May 3, 2019 at ONE: For Honor.
+Le made his promotional debut against Yusup Saadulaev on May 3, 2019, at ONE: For Honor.
 He won the bout via knockout in the second round.

-Le faced former ONE Lightweight World Champion Kotetsu Boku on August 16, 2019 at ONE: Dreams of Gold.
+Le faced former ONE Lightweight World Champion Kotetsu Boku on August 16, 2019, at ONE: Dreams of Gold.
 He won the bout via knockout in the first round.

-Le faced Ryogo Takahashi on January 10, 2020 at ONE: A New Tomorrow.
+Le faced Ryogo Takahashi on January 10, 2020, at ONE: A New Tomorrow.
 He won the bout via knockout in the first round.

 ONE Featherweight World Champion

-Le faced Martin Nguyen for the ONE Featherweight World Championship on October 30, 2020 at ONE: Inside the Matrix.
+Le faced Martin Nguyen for the ONE Featherweight World Championship on October 30, 2020, at ONE: Inside the Matrix.
 He won the fight via TKO in the third round.

-Le was scheduled to defend his title against Garry Tonon on December 5, 2021 at ONE: X. However, on October 28, 2021, the event was postponed to early 2022 due to COVID-19 pandemic.
+Le was scheduled to defend his title against Garry Tonon on December 5, 2021, at ONE: X. However, on October 28, 2021, the event was postponed to early 2022 due to COVID-19 pandemic.
 The fight was rescheduled for ONE: Lights Out on March 11, 2022.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

-Le faced Tang Kai on August 26, 2022 at ONE 160.
+Le faced Tang Kai on August 26, 2022, at ONE 160.
 He lost the fight and the title via unanimous decision.

+The rematch between Le and Tang for the ONE Featherweight World Championship was scheduled on July 15, 2023, at ONE Fight Night 12.
+However, Tang withdraw from the bout due to knee injury and the bout was cancelled.

+Le faced Ilya Freymanov for the interim ONE Featherweight World Championship on October 7, 2023, at ONE Fight Night 15.
+He won the bout via heel hook in the first round.
+This win earned him the Performance of the Night award.

+Le faced Tang Kai in a rematch, for the ONE Featherweight World Championship unification bout on March 1, 2024, at ONE 166.
+He lost the bout via technical knockout in round three.